Vancouver iTech Preparatory

 Vancouver iTech Preparatory (iTech Prep) is a public school located in Vancouver, Clark County, Washington.
 It is located in the Battle Ground Public Schools boundary, but is operated by Vancouver Public Schools.
 Due to this, 10% of the program's enrollment is reserved for Battle Ground students.

 It is a public STEM Magnet school for grades 6-12.
 The middle school program for grades 6-8 used to be operated at the Jim Parsley Community Center (JPCC) and the high school program for grades 9-12 at the main campus within Washington State University Vancouver.

 The school now operates with all grades combined in their new building dedicated 2020.

-The school focuses on STEM subjects (classes such as Physics, Algebra (1 and 2), Geometry, Pre Calculus, Statistics, Psychology, Sociology, Astronomy, Environmental Science and Zoology) while using project-based learning, where a student is taught something then creates a workpiece that shows that the student learned what was taught.
+The school focuses on STEM subjects (classes such as physics, algebra, geometry, pre-calculus, statistics, psychology, sociology, astronomy, environmental science, and zoology) while using project-based learning, where a student is taught something then creates a workpiece that shows that the student learned what was taught.

-iTech also has in the past worked with WSUV and Clark College to get early college programs available to students who have spent at least 1 semester in the high school program.
+iTech has in the past worked with WSUV and Clark College to get early college programs available to students who have spent at least 1 semester in the high school program.

 The interim principal is Zachary Tautfest and the associate principal is Alex Otoupal.